Skip to main content

 Bootstrap Your Platform

-The Massdriver Catalog is a bootstrap repository for self-hosted instances containing artifact definitions, bundle schemas, and credential templates.
+The Massdriver Catalog is a bootstrap repository for self-hosted instances containing resource types, bundle schemas, and credential templates.
 It lets you model your platform architecture and test the developer experience before implementing infrastructure code.

 → Massdriver Catalog on GitHub